Rails API + JWT Authentication

 Implement login feature

-2. Add token into blacklist, when token added into blacklist token still valid until expiration time but you can deny this request from accessing resource.
+2. Add token into blacklist, when token added into blacklist token still valid until expiration time but you can deny this request from accessing the resource.

 Now you can test your application response with insomnia or postman